Sumesh-Suresh/Tetris_Game_Engine/README.md

     comment out line 180 to 182 in tetris.py and see the grid in output.txt

 Note :
-- The grid structure used in the code is not as same as the conventional tetris game as shown in the Challenge.pdf .
+- The grid structure used in the code is not as same as the conventional tetris game.
 - The grid used in the code is flipped (about x or horizontal axis) version of the original one.